 Whether you are Japanese or foreign, you cannot experience geisha entertainment without a personal introduction from an existing client of a particular geisha house.
 Luckily, my tour company, Chris Rowthorn Tours, can arrange geisha entertainment for our guests.

 We usually arrange for private dinners at superb kaiseki restaurants, where you dine with the geisha in private rooms, and we supply bilingual interpreters so you can communicate freely with the geisha.
 In my experience, an evening with geisha is the highlight of my clients’ trips.
-The price starts at Y70,000 per group, plus Y15,000 to Y20,000 per person for dinner.
+As of June 2024, the price starts at Y78,000 per group, plus Y22,000 per person for dinner.
+Visit the CRT site for more details.
 If this is beyond your budget, don’t worry, there are some cheaper options listed below.

 What If You Can’t Afford Private Geisha Entertainment?